stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 - After annotating and taking notes, contribute to [Hive](/resources/hive)---our open-source repository of notes, ideas, and questions about our course readings.

-The following three numbered sections explain each of these practices in more detail:

-### I. Annotating Texts

-Rather than use a laptop or tablet to read our course readings, *I ask that you print them out and annotate them as part of your preparations for class*.
-Annotation refers to the process of marking up a text by adding your own words and symbols to the document itself.
-There is no right or wrong way to mark up a text, but you should develop a system that you are comfortable with and try to stick with it.
-Your objective in annotation is to flag the key elements of a piece of writing---the `thesis,` argumentative `claims,` and pieces of `evidence.` In addition, use the margins of the text to ask questions, make brief notes, indicate confusion, define unfamiliar terms, and make connections to other texts.
-This kind of work serves two purposes: first, it helps you maintain a critical focus as you read; second, it helps you later if the text must be used for study or your own writing.
-If you plan on being successful in college, the ability to rigorously annotate texts is perhaps the most helpful and important skill you can develop.

-- <i class="fas fa-star-of-life"></i> It is not required to print out and annotate readings from the [*Open Handbook*](/resources/open-handbook).

 {{< hint info >}}
 <i class="fas fa-info-circle"></i> Further advice and caveats about annotation may be found in the ["Annotation and Critical Reading"](/resources/open-handbook/chapter-1/) chapter of the *Open Handbook*.